iamgbsmith/til/blockchain/what-is-ipfs.md

 ### IPFS Characteristics

 * IPFS addresses files using a cryptographic hash called a Content Identifier (CID).
 By default, the hashing algorithm is SHA-256.
 If a file changes, the address (CID) to that file will change.
-This differs from the traditional web which uses HREF location based addresing.
+This differs from the traditional web which uses HREF location based addressing.
 * Content cannot be removed from IPFS if a network participant chooses to make it available, irrespective of whether that person is the original author or not.
 * Nodes advertise that they have CIDs available for other nodes to use through publicly viewable distributed hash tables (DHTs).
 * Content that needs to be available more permanently can be "pinned" which saves it locally and makes it available on the IPFS network until a decision is made to unpin it.